cenab/cenab/README.md

 - AI/ML
 - Networking and media pipelines/streaming

-Graduated from the **University of Alberta** in May 2023, I'm driven by challenges and love building solutions that make an impact.
+Having graduated from the University of Alberta in May 2023, I thrive on challenges and am passionate about creating solutions that drive real impact.

 ## Tech Stack